• Skip to main content

 Television: Lights, Camera, Action!

 In the United Kingdom, there have been two Trivial Pursuit TV spin-offs.
-One of the ones on the BBC was hosted by Rory McGrath and one on the Family Channel hosted by Tony Slattery.
+Rory McGrath hosted one on the BBC, and Tony Slattery hosted one on the Family Channel.
 Hasbro launched a Trivial Pursuit Game Show in 2014 on the Game Channel called Trivial Pursuit Live.

 More Extensions